Who we are

 Her passion for Prison Network and the work they do stems from her work as a volunteer with the organisation.
 She brings a key perspective to the role which ensures a supportive relationship with our large volunteer force.

-Jenni was first introduced to the work of Prison Network in 2012 when she joined our Art & Craft team.
+Jenni was introduced to the work of Prison Network in 2012 when she joined our Art & Craft team.
 She joined our staff as Administrator in March 2017, bringing with her many years’ experience in various administration roles, including office management, payroll and bookkeeping.
-Jenni completed her Certificate III in Hairdressing in 1998 and after gaining experience in regional Victoria and suburban salons, has been running her own hairdressing business since 2006.
+Jenni has been running her own hairdressing business since 2006.
 She is also an active member of Planetshakers Food Relief Centre where she volunteers.
 Jenni is passionate about people having the opportunity for a second chance in life and not being held back by their past.

 Sally grew up in outback South Australia, eventually making her way to inner city Melbourne.
 Sally’s experience has been built up through her professional work as an Occupational Therapist, working closely with those whose lives have been impacted by physical loss, impairment or disability; and through her postgraduate studies in Social Science.
 Sally was CEO of St Kilda Gatehouse for nearly nine years.
 Gatehouse has traditionally worked alongside those involved in street based sex work as a result of extreme hardship.
 Sally led the organisation through a sustained period of growth, including opening a second Centre in Dandenong working with young girls and women affected by sexual exploitation.
 Sally founded a national fundraising campaign with her sister, which ran for five years raising hundreds of thousands of dollars for charities tackling urban poverty.